weisi/bazel_for_gcloud_python/README.rst

 GCS bucket trigger (Cloud Functions only) if you want your function to be triggered by events from a GCS bucket

+General event trigger (Cloud Functions only) if you want your function to be triggered by other event types

 Memory in MiB (Cloud Functions only) the default is 256 MiB but you can request more, up to 2,048 MiB